Purchasing a house for the first time can be confusing. Let me help you. E-mail me at EdKarazin@remax.net to get some free information.

 • Title insurance policies

-Upon finishing of all portions of the escrow, closing can take place.
+Upon completion of all portions of the escrow, closing can take place.
 All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the house is then given to you as buyer and related title insurance is issued as noted in the escrow policy.
+Title to the property is then given to you as new homeowner and correct title insurance is issued as outlined in the escrow instructions.

 The escrow company receives a payment at the completion of closing.
-I'll keep you informed on the procedure.
+You'll know when it's time to submit the form of payment.

 The Escrow Holder Will: